hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_cluster.html.markdown

 ---

+A `client_certificate` block supports the following:

+* `pem` - (Required) A list of TLS certificates that is used to authorize client connecting to the Cassandra Cluster.

+---

+A `external_gossip_certificate` block supports the following:

+* `pem` - (Required) A list of TLS certificates that is used to authorize gossip from unmanaged Cassandra Data Center.

+---

+A `external_seed_node` block supports the following:

+* `ip_address` - (Required) A list of IP Addresses of the seed nodes in unmanaged the Cassandra Data Center which will be added to the seed node lists of all managed nodes.

+---

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cassandra Cluster.
 The only possible value is `SystemAssigned`.

----

-A `prometheus_endpoint` block supports the following:

-* `ip_address` - (Required) The Host Name or IP Address where the prometheus endpoint containing data about the managed Cassandra nodes can be reached.

 ## Attributes Reference